 Present Global SEL to the PTA / PTSA committee

-Write a funding proposal and present it at the next PTA/PTSA meeting to fund Global SEL for you or more educators at your school:
+Write a funding proposal and present it at the next PTA/PTSA meeting to get Global SEL funding for you or more educators at your school:

 - Adults benefit from SEL as much as students do.
 So, why not have a mini-lesson at the next PTA/PTSA meeting?
 Teach them like you would teach the kids, and see how engaged they are.
 Have fun with it and see what happens!
 To get the creative juices flowing, watch a few Better World Ed videos and see which one you think would resonate most with your PTA/PTSA audience.